 The Cooperative guarantees, through its propane subsidiary, a perpetual line of credit agreement with the NCSC providing the Cooperative with loans up to \$3.0 million on a revolving basis.
 Interest is payable quarterly at rates established by NCSC, which are not to exceed the lowest prime rate as published in the "Money Rates" column of The Wall Street Journal plus 1% or lesser rate as fixed by NCSC.
-The rate was 4.4% at December 31, 2019.
 The agreement provides that combined borrowing on this and any other line of credit shall not exceed the prior calendar year's plant additions plus one-twelfth of annual operations and maintenance expenses.
 Any advances must be paid in full within 360 days of the advance and remain at a zero balance for at least five consecutive business days.
-The Cooperative did not have any outstanding balance on the line of credit as of December 31, 2019 and 2018.
+The Cooperative did not have any outstanding balance on the line of credit as of December 31, 2020 and 2019.